-Use of authentic contemporary materials, textual and audio, for exercises in reading and listening comprehension, and translation and interpreting (1); study of socio-cultural, socio-political and intercultural issues arising in the related studies modules at each level (2); formal and informal seminar and oral-exam presentations, and essays written both for coursework and examinations (3); formally assessed coursework essays will show evidence of skills 4 and 5.

-Skills 1 and 2 are primarily assessed in oral and interpreting examinations.
+C Subject/Professional/Practical Skills Teaching/learning methods and strategies The ability to read, hear and understand French and to translate and interpret ad-hoc in real situations.
+Use of authentic contemporary materials, textual and audio, for exercises in reading and listening comprehension, and translation and interpreting 2.
+The ability to appreciate cultural difference and to mediate sympathetically between linguistically distinct cultures.
+(1); study of socio-cultural, socio-political and intercultural issues arising in the related studies modules at each level (2); formal and informal 3.
+The ability to use and present material clearly, and to reason and argue effectively, both orally and in writing. seminar and oral-exam presentations, and essays written both for coursework and examinations (3); formally assessed coursework Effective note-taking and summarising.
+Library and bibliographic research skills. essays will show evidence of skills 4 and 5.
+Assessment Skills 1 and 2 are primarily assessed in oral and interpreting examinations.
 Additionally, skill 1 is assessed in written examinations.
 Skill 3 is primarily assessed in essays written for coursework and in examinations, and additionally in the oral examination at level 3.
 Skills 4 and 5 are primarily assessed in coursework essays.

-D Transferable Skills and other attributes
+D Transferable Skills and other attribute ---

-D Transferable skills and other attributes

-- 1. The ability to work autonomously under pressure and to meet deadlines. - 2.
-The ability to work co-operatively as a constructive team member. - The ability to make competent use of a range of information and communications technology for gathering and managing information.
+D Transferable skills and other attributes Teaching/learning methods and strategies The ability to work autonomously under pressure and to meet deadlines.
+The ability to work co-operatively as a constructive team member.
+The ability to make competent use of a range of information and communications technology for gathering and managing information.
 Skill 1 will be fostered by the requirement to manage and progress coursework assignments and to submit them on time.
 Skill 2 will be developed through regular classroom exercises requiring teamwork on translations, grammar exercises or composition in French, interpreting, oral interviews, seminar presentations, etc. Skill 3 will be developed by the requirement to research assignments using Web-based and other electronic resources, and to submit all written coursework in word-processed format.

-Skill 1 is implicitly assessed by the student's timely submission of coursework.
+Assessment Skill 1 is implicitly assessed by the student's timely submission of coursework.
 Skill 2 is not formally assessed, nor is 3, except insofar as quality of presentation will affect the mark awarded for coursework.